+a.
+The referring teacher/counselor must make a recommendation to the At-Risk

+Coordinator.

-- 1. The referring teacher/counselor must make a recommendation to the At-Risk Coordinator. - 2.
-The student must then ask their counselor or At-Risk Coordinator for the application (in blue).
-The STUDENT must neatly and accurately complete the entire application form, both front and back.
-This is not available online, as the staff needs to see a writing sample from the student prior to making the interview appointment. - 3.
+- b.
+The STUDENT must neatly and accurately complete the entire application form, both - c.
 The student must return the application to their counselor or At-Risk Coordinator in order for an interview to be arranged.
-The counselor will forward the student's attendance, transcript, discipline, and application to the Extension Center staff. - 4.
-The student, accompanied by parents, must interview before the Extension Center staff at 1031 Schoolview Drive. - 5.
-The student and guardian must agree to all policies and contracts as stated above. - 6.
-The student will take a placement test.
-The MOP Coordinator will interpret the results. - 7.
+The counselor will forward the student's attendance, transcript, discipline, and application to the Extension Center staff. - d.
+The student, accompanied by parents, must interview before the Extension Center staff at 1031 Schoolview Drive. - e.
+The student and guardian must agree to all policies and contracts as stated above. - f.
 The Extension Center staff will decide upon placement or best course of action.
-OR
+(Any possible exceptions to above criteria are subject to administrative approval.)